 What size curling iron is best for loose curls?

-I prefer a 1.25-inch curling iron or curling wand.
-The T3 Twirl 1.25” Curling Iron (interchangeable version also available with base and attachments) is pretty and works incredibly well.
+I prefer a 1.25-1.5 inch curling iron or curling wand.
+The T3 Twirl Curling Irons are pretty and work incredibly well.
 I also love the GHD Curling Iron.
-For something more affordable, the Hot Tools Curling Iron works just fine.
-All are available at Amazon, Sephora, Ulta, and local hair salons.

 I hope you guys enjoyed this tutorial!
 Like I said, this is my daily DIY hairstyle, and once you master it, you can practically do it with your eyes closed.
 For more hair care and styling tips from me, read these posts: